Runway: Pavement surface

 Runway pavement surface is prepared and maintained to maximize friction for wheel braking.
-To minimize hydroplaning following heavy rain, the pavement surface is usually grooved so that the surface water film flows into the grooves and the peaks between grooves will still be in contact with the aircraft tires.
-To maintain the macrotexturing built into the runway by the grooves, maintenance crews engage in airfield rubber removal or hydrocleaning in order to meet required FAA friction levels.
+To minimize hydroplaning following heavy rain, the pavement surface is usually grooved so that the surface water film flows into the grooves and the peaks between grooves will still be in contact with the aircraft tyres.
+To maintain the macrotexturing built into the runway by the grooves, maintenance crews engage in airfield rubber removal or hydrocleaning in order to meet required FAA, or other aviation authority friction levels.

 Pavement subsurface drainage and underdrains

 Subsurface underdrains help provide extended life and excellent and reliable pavement performance.
 At the Hartsfield Atlanta, GA airport the underdrains usually consist of trenches 18 in wide and 48 in deep from the top of the pavement.
 A perforated plastic tube (15 cm in diameter) is placed at the bottom of the ditch.
 The ditches are filled with gravel size crushed stone.
 Excessive moisture under a concrete pavement can cause pumping, cracking, and joint failure.